 With Claisy, you can find your way out of the maze:

-✅ A single contract for all of Europe (France, Italy, Belgium, Germany, etc.)
+- ✅ A single contract for all of Europe (France, Italy, Belgium, Germany, etc.)

-✅ A single declaration process, regardless of origin/destination
+- ✅ A single declaration process, regardless of origin/destination

-✅ A single deadline: 48-hour processing guaranteed
+- ✅ One deadline: guaranteed 48-hour processing time

-✅ A single interface: Unified multilingual dashboard
+- ✅ Single interface: Unified multilingual dashboard

 Concrete result: